macj314/super-galactic-age-calculator/src/README.md

 This application will follow a the Test Driven Developement method.
 Each spec below will have a corresponding test with an expected outcome.

 * Return the user's age in Mercury years.
-* Return the user's age in Venus years
+* Return the user's age in Venus years.
+* Return the user's age in Mars years.